 For example, high school students may start school earlier in the morning, while elementary school students start later.
 This tiered approach allows buses to make multiple runs, serving different age groups without overlapping too much.

-According to the American School Bus Council, nearly 26 million children in the United States ride school buses every day.
+According to School Transportation News, nearly 17 million children in the United States ride school buses every day.
 By implementing tiered start times, schools can ensure that all students have access to transportation and arrive at school on time.

 This also helps to alleviate traffic congestion during peak commuting hours.